adyonthebeach/OnTheBeach/README.md

 Run the applications in the executable folders make sure both the application.config files have been updated with the relevant connection string and that the databases have been installed and are running.

-Application Summary and Critical Analysis
+Final Application Summary and Critical Analysis

 The applications accept case insensitive input, this was done to make the application more user friendly.